kubos/kubos/docs/app-docs/app-service.rst

     }

 Under the covers, the service receives the mutation and identifies the current active version of the application specified.
-It then calls that version's binary, passing along the run level as a command argument.
+It then calls that version's binary, passing along the run level as a command argument, as well as any additional arguments specified with ``args``.

 If the application immediately fails, the ``errors`` field will contain a message with the application's return code.